rex1517liu2368/Python_MachineLearning_Exercise/1 Human Resources Analytics/READ ME.md

 - SVM
 - Neural Network

-Some other model I want to explore later are:
+Some other models I want to explore later are:
 - Logistics Regression
 - Gaussian Naive Bayes
 - Random Forest